MariaFlyAway/Project_3_FYS-STK3155/README.md

 #### `Generation/`
 Contains all files related to implementation of the neural net.
-- `generaation`: notebook with implementation of recurrent neural net for generating new text based on previous works
+- `generation`: notebook with implementation of recurrent neural net for generating new text based on previous works.
+- `rnn`: class implementation of recurrent neural net.
+- `textdataset_generation`: class implementation of dataset for `PyTorch` interface

 - **`Models_and_Data`**:
   - Contains saved `torch`-models, a `.txt`-file of the most common English words and the embeddings of the generated text as `.npy`-files.